leedo/fuhbot/README.md

 ### limiting plugins to specific IRC networks and channels

-To limit a plugin to a specific IRC network add an `ircs` key to it's configuration.
+To limit a plugin to a specific IRC network add an `ircs` key to its configuration.
 Additionally, plugins can be limited by channel with a trailing `@#channel` after the IRC network name.

 The following configuration will only use the `Insult` plugin in